Extreme Engineering

 Extreme Engineering is a documentary television series that aired on the Discovery Channel and the Science Channel.
-The program featured futuristic and ongoing engineering projects.
+The program featured future and ongoing engineering projects.
 After ending of season 3 it airs under the Build It Bigger name.
 The series last season aired in July 2011.
 Danny Forster first hosted the series in season 4 and has been the host since season 6.

 Origins of the show

 Engineering the Impossible was a 2-hour special, created and written by Alan Lindgren and produced by Powderhouse Productions for the Discovery Channel.
 It focused on three incredible, yet physically possible, engineering projects: the 9 mi Gibraltar Bridge, the 170-story Millennium Tower and the over 4000 ft Freedom Ship.
 This program won the Beijing International Science Film Festival Silver Award, and earned Discovery's second-highest weeknight rating for 2002.
 After the success of this program, Discovery commissioned Powderhouse to produce the first season of the 10-part series, Extreme Engineering, whose episodes were written by Alan Lindgren, Ed Fields and several other Powderhouse writer-producers.
 Like Engineering the Impossible, the first season of Extreme Engineering focused on extreme projects of the future.
 Season 2 (and all seasons since) featured projects already in construction around the world.